johanaludwig/project-4/README.md

 =========

 # Introducction
-This is a Sass project, using partials, variables, extends, and mixins.
+This is a Sass project, using partials, variables, extends and mixins.